MiFID II… second album syndrome or

 - Product manufacturers – firms that create, develop, issue and/or design investment products.
 Fund mangers and DFMs will fall into this category

 - Product distributors – firms that offer and/or recommend investment products and services.
 Platforms and advisers (who do not have discretionary permissions) will fall into this category

 Watch the replay of the MiFID II webinar with Phil Young

 Nucleus' most recent white paper, MiFID II - a guide for financial advisers has been prepared in partnership with Phil Young of Zero Support.

-On this webinar Phil will discuss the white paper and the context and purpose of MiFID II, how the FCA plan to interpret and apply it to the UK and how it will affect you as advisers, and what actions you will need to take to meet the changes in this legislation.
+On this webinar Phil discusses the white paper and the context and purpose of MiFID II, how the FCA plan to interpret and apply it to the UK and how it will affect advisers, and what actions they will need to take to meet the changes in this legislation.

 MiFID II issues for advisers to consider